How Long Does Teeth Whitening Last

 Teeth bleaching is an affordable cosmetic dental procedure.
 It removes years of stains in as fast as a single dental appointment.

-It involves the use of strong bleach (highly concentrated carbamide peroxide or hydrogen peroxide), and light to accelerate the bleaching process.
+It involves using strong bleach (highly concentrated carbamide peroxide or hydrogen peroxide) and light to accelerate the bleaching process.

 If you maintain good oral hygiene, its benefits could last up to 3 years.